sruthygop/Data-Analytical-Server/README.md

 # Installation

-Set up the environment by installing the dependencies from requirements.txt
+Set up the environment by installing the dependencies from [Requirement.txt](Requirement.txt)

+# Output

+Screenshot of the Output--> [DAS-UI-pic](DAS-UI-pic.png)

+# Conclusion

+* This project provides a user-friendly analytical platform for executing scripts stored in HDFS with:

+* Real-time monitoring via Streamlit

+* Execution tracking in MongoDB

+* Detailed logging for transparency

+* A practical foundation for Data Analytical Servers (DAS) with Spark integration.